MAP Calculator (Mean Arterial Pressure)

 - Comparing two blood pressure scenarios with the MAP calculator

-This MAP calculator (mean arterial pressure calculator) finds the average arterial blood pressure during a single cardiac cycle.
-Its value is derived from a patient’s systolic and diastolic blood pressures.
-In this article, we provide you with a definition of MAP and a normal mean arterial pressure level, teach you how to calculate the mean arterial pressure, and present you a handy MAP equation that you can use for manual calculations, including pulse pressure calculation.
-You will find out how to measure blood pressure, and finally, what are the risks of hypertension – a too high blood pressure.
+This MAP calculator (Mean Arterial Pressure calculator) finds the average arterial blood pressure during a single cardiac cycle.
+Its value is derived from a patient's systolic and diastolic blood pressures.
+In this article, we provide you with a definition of MAP, the normal mean arterial pressure level, teach you how to calculate the mean arterial pressure, and present you a handy MAP equation that you can use for manual calculations, including pulse pressure calculation.
+You will also find out how to measure blood pressure, and finally, what are the risks of hypertension — a too high blood pressure.

 What is mean arterial pressure?

-The mean arterial pressure (MAP) is defined as an approximation of a time-weighted average of blood pressure values in large system arteries during the cardiac cycle.
+The mean arterial pressure (MAP) is defined as an approximation of the time-weighted average for blood pressure in large system arteries during the cardiac cycle.
 It is directly related to the cardiac output.
-If you would like to learn more about the pressure itself, understand its definition, and see the pressure formula, visit our pressure calculator.

-What exactly are the systole and diastole?
-To put it simply, systole is the contraction phase in the human heart, when blood is pumped from the heart to the circulation.
-During the diastole phase, also called a relaxation phase, the ventricles are filled with blood.
+What exactly are systole and diastole?
+To put it simply, systole is the contraction phase in the human heart, when blood is pumped from the heart to circulation.
+During the diastole phase, also called the relaxation phase, the ventricles are filled with blood.
 Blood pressure is much higher during the systole than during the diastole.

 Take a look at the illustration above.
-The diastole phase corresponds to two-thirds of the cardiac cycle, while the systole phase - for one-third only.
+The diastole phase corresponds to two-thirds of the cardiac cycle, while the systole phase occupies only one-third.
 This is why MAP is not calculated as an arithmetic average, but rather as a weighted average.